Experienced Property Division Attorneys Serving Marin County, CA

 Community Property vs. Separate Property in Marin

 The California courts will only divide community property.
 They will not touch property the law classifies as separate.
 Separate property is anything you acquired before the marriage, such as property you owned prior to getting married or a savings account that is only in your name.
 Separate property also refers to gifts or inheritance given directly to you and not your spouse during the marriage.
 Community property refers to everything acquired after the marriage.
+This can include:

 - Real property